Deploy on Kubernetes, with Kafka support

 kubectl delete -f kafkorama-namespace.yaml

-Go back to default namespace:
+Then, switch back to the default namespace:

 kubectl config set-context --current --namespace=default